 FOR IMMEDIATE RELEASE: Feb.
 24, 2020

 FOLSOM, Calif. — Twelve high schools will compete in a regional science and math competition Feb.
-29 for the opportunity to represent Northern California at the Department of Energy National Science Bowl
+29 for the opportunity to represent Northern California at the Department of Energy National Science Bowl this spring.

 What: Sacramento Regional High School Science Bowl